 - A High-Resolution Color-Doppler Ultrasound scan.
-This is a new more accurate scan that can see abnormal blood flow that may indicate the presence of a tumor, only some hospitals and clinics are able to perform as it requires specific technologies.
+This is a new, more accurate scan that can see abnormal blood flow that may indicate the presence of a tumor; only some hospitals and clinics can perform as it requires specific technologies.
 It is a non-surgical and non-invasive diagnostic test.

 These tests are useful, but you would probably only opt for them if you already suspect that your prostate health is degrading.

-If you see no changes on your annual PSA test then your doctor is unlikely to recommend any of these tests.
+If you see no changes in your annual PSA test, then your doctor is unlikely to recommend any of these tests.

 It is worth noting that there have been some new advancements in the color Doppler diagnostic that may result in it being even more accurate at detecting prostate cancer.

-Are there any natural treatments for prostate cancer?
+Are there any natural treatments that support prostate cancer?

-As readers of our report will note, the research is clear that for low-grade prostate cancers there is no difference in longevity amongst patients that opted for treatment and those that opted for active surveillance.
+The research is clear that for low-grade prostate cancers, there is no difference in longevity amongst patients that opted for treatment and those that opted for active surveillance.

-Which, in the case of low-grade prostate cancer may well be preferable to an invasive treatment.
+Which, in the case of low-grade prostate cancer, may well be preferable to invasive treatment.

-There is some research that shows that a high-fat diet, such as the ketogenic diet may increase survival rates for prostate cancer.
+Some research shows that a high-fat diet, such as the ketogenic diet, may increase survival rates for prostate cancer.

 Boron and Prostate Cancer

-Nutritional research shows that the western diet is low in Boron.
-This means that supplementation with low-cost boron could be an effective way for men to lower their risk of prostate cancer.
+Nutritional research shows that the western diet is low in boron.
+This suggests that supplementing with low-cost boron may potentially contribute to maintaining prostate health.

 A 2001 study on the diet of prostate cancer patients that compared the diets of seventy-six prostate cancer patients with those of 7,651 men without prostate cancer.